 While we we invite students to be involved with the campus-wide DECADE events that we organize, we also recognize the importance of school-based councils that can gather students to discuss school specific issues and resources based on the needs of each discipline.
 We strongly encourage the formation of school-based DECADE student councils that will:

-If you are looking to start a school-based council in your school or department, please contact our Campus Coordinator, Francisco Gutierrez Carranza.
+If you are looking to start a DECADE school-based council, please contact Claudia Campos

 Graduate students who actively participate in DECADE are eligible and encouraged to apply for funds to support their travel to professional development or research conferences.
-Active partcipation includes, but is not limited to, holding leadership positions in campuswide and school-based councils, organizing diversity and inclusion-based programs with DECADE Faculty Mentors, and holding mentoring positions for Graduate Division programs including DECADE PLUS, Summer Undergraduate Research Program, and Competitive Edge.
+Students who have actively contributed to inclusive excellence on campus are eligible to apply.
+Examples include, but are not limited to, holding leadership positions in DECADE campuswide and school-based councils, organizing diversity and inclusion-based programs with DECADE Faculty Mentors, and holding mentoring positions for Graduate Division programs including DECADE PLUS, Summer Undergraduate Research Program, and Competitive Edge.

 Awards of up to $1,000 are available.